yuqiii-wang/lidar_clustering/README.md

 1. #### Point removal by distance:

-remove points according to specified distance, that points too faraway are ignored.
+remove points according to a specified distance, that points too faraway are ignored.

 2. #### Point removal by voxel filter:

-points that are close and fall in a same voxel are downsampled to only one point.
+points that are close to each other and fall in a same voxel are downsampled to only one point.

 3. #### Point removal by lane (disabled):